(Vespula flavopilosa)

 Scutum

-The exoskeletal plate covering the forward (anterior) part of the middle segment of the thorax in some insects.
+The forward (anterior) portion of the middle segment of the thorax (mesonotum) in insects and some arachnids.

 The upper (dorsal), hardened plate on a segment of the thorax or abdomen of an arthropod.
 Plural: terga.